-- Developing a Business Plan: Clarifying Strategy and Structure
+- Developing a Business Plan: Clarifying Strategy and Structure.

-- Measuring Impact and Execution
+- Measuring Impact and Execution.

-- Managing Growth and Change (Scaling up)
+- Managing Growth and Change (Scaling up).

-- Sustaining Positive Change
+- Sustaining Positive Change.

 By the end of this course, you will have:

-- Developed a ‘social enterprise business plan’ for creating a new organization (or for creating a new project within an existing organization)
+- Developed a ‘social enterprise business plan’ for creating a new organization (or for creating a new project within an existing organization).

 $895 tuition rate.
 A certificate is awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.

-Enroll with someone else and each will receive a 15% discount.
+Enroll with someone else and each will receive a 10% discount.

 A limited number of partial scholarships are available.
 Write us at email@example.com and let us know why you are perfect candidate for one.